Ibraheem-A/chatTranslate/README.md

 # chatTranslate
-A chat application that translates messages to the preference of the reciever
+A chat application that translates messages to the preferred language of the reciever